devJoshLopez/JoshLopez/README.md

 ##TODO:

-- fix the way mobile looks
 - write more blog posts for content
 - fix the mouse avoidance js to stop jittering
-- make the content section on homepage better
 - work on writings list page - possible bento box style
 - work on writings page
 - work on videos page which uses the youtube api to get videos